EricHoffmann57/angularProjectEH/README.md

 ## Video Game Collection

 This project presents a video game collection in the form of collectible cards linked to a firebase database.
-Each card possesses three buttons at the bottom whose opacity change on hover state:
+Each card possesses three buttons almost invisible at the bottom whose opacity changes on hover state

 one button to modify content in database one button to delete card from database